ChurchApps/FreeShowWeb/src/routes/docs/faq/+page.md

 This might mean that you have set a custom output style with a template that overrides the new style.
 To fix go to settings>"Styles", and take off any template set here.
 Optionally remove the style entirely from the output in "Outputs".

+### How to transfer the files between computers?

+You can set up [cloud sync](./drive).
+Or you can go to **settings > Other > Backup everything**.
+Then move the .json files to your other computer, go to **settings > Other > Restore**, and select the files.
+This will copy your exact setup.

+Note that media files are linked to the system and must be moved seperately.
+There is an option to **Bundle all media files** if the files are scattered across your entire system.
+Adding the media folder to the "Media" drawer will ensure the media files are replaced if they can't be found at the original location anymore.

 ### Right click does not work properly on macOS

 A bug in some versions of macOS makes right clicking by pressing two fingers on the trackpad behave different to right clicking with Ctrl+trackpad or using an external mouse.
 Please resort to one of the two other alternatives if the first one does not work!

+### I turned on kiosk mode on macOS, and the screen is black

+First of all the kiosk mode should automatically be turned off after 5 seconds if you do not confirm.
+But if you are stuck on a black screen after restarting the program, you can place any file with the name **DISABLE_KIOSK_MODE** in the **Documents/FreeShow** folder.
+The program will then turn off kiosk mode on startup.

 ### The app is slow